IPL 2024 points table, team rankings, highest run-scorers and wicket-takers

 IPL 2024: Top five highest run-scorer

-Virat Kohli is orange cap holder after the end of GT vs PBKS match on April 4.
-Gujarat's Sai Sudharsan and Shubman Gill entered into the list of top five batters in IPL 2024 after their sublime knocks against Punjab.
+Bengaluru's Virat Kohli is the orange cap holder after the end of the LSG vs GT match on April 7.
+A lot of changes were made to the list as Sai Sudharsan, Shubman Gill and Nicholas Pooran moved upwards to join Kohli and Parag in the list of top five run-scorers of IPL 2024.

 |Top five highest run-getters in Indian Premier League 2024